mecaneer23/clock/README.md

 | **-p** | Print the time to stdout.
 This is the default                  |
 | **-x** | Add a custom time. `./clock.py -x 12 00` |

-## Bugs

-- Not finished.
-- Ncurses not implemented yet.